Summertime Music Festivals in Tokyo and Beyond

 ROCK IN JAPAN FESTIVAL is a prominent J-pop and J-rock event located conveniently close to Tokyo in Hitachi Seaside Park in Ibaraki Prefecture (accessible in an hour and a half by express trains).
 ROCK IN JAPAN FESTIVAL features a massive array of Japanese artists over its three-day period.
 Not only big-name artists play at this festival, but up-and-coming artists, as well.
 In terms of number of attendees, this event is the largest annual rock event in Japan, with 330,000 in 2019.
 Ibaraki itself is a somewhat overlooked gem of natural spaces and cultural spots, as well.

 There are seven stages that can accommodate up to 70,000 people, a massive stage and small stages will invite you to various and latest Japanese music world.
-For fans of music and those visiting Japan during the summer of the Olympic year, which might just make this event worth it.
 The festival has a large social media presence, and even its own app to get information, receive updates, purchase tickets, and more.
 You can check the latest information from their Website, App, Twitter and Instagram.

 FUJI ROCK FESTIVAL is one of the most well-established and widely-known music festivals in Japan.
 It’s a massive, three-day event that includes international artists from all genres (despite the “rock” in the title), and whose previous participants have included The Chemical Brothers, Red Hot Chili Peppers, and Morrissey.
 Located in an outdoors setting at Naeba Ski Resort in Niigata Prefecture, it typically attracts over 100,000 visitors per year and offers numerous package deals with local hotels.
 Like other events, attendees can purchase a ticket for one day, two days, or all three days.